Intermediate- and long-term mechanical circulatory support

 - Stanford University School of Medicine

-Medical therapy (including angiotensin converting enzyme inhibitors, beta blockers, and aldosterone antagonists), cardiac resynchronization therapy, and implantable cardioverter-defibrillators have improved the survival of many with heart failure, but there remains a large group of patients who have advanced heart failure with poor prognosis despite optimal medical therapy.
+Medical therapy (including angiotensin converting enzyme inhibitors, beta blockers, and aldosterone antagonists), cardiac resynchronization therapy, and implantable cardioverter-defibrillators have improved the survival of many with heart failure with reduced ejection fraction (HFrEF), but there remains a large group of patients who have advanced heart failure with poor prognosis despite optimal medical therapy.
 Unfortunately, the numbers of useable donor hearts available to perform heart transplantation for these patients has not increased in the US and has actually decreased in Europe over recent years and the supply is and will remain inadequate for the population who could benefit from heart transplantation.
 (See "Overview of the therapy of heart failure with reduced ejection fraction".)

 This topic will discuss intermediate- and long-term VAD therapy.
 Short-term mechanical support and practical management of long-term mechanical circulatory support are discussed separately.
 (See "Short-term mechanical circulatory assist devices" and "Practical management of long-term mechanical circulatory support devices".)